-Old Ordnance Survey One-Inch Maps
+Old Ordnance Survey Inch to the Mile Maps

-Here is information about Sheets 334:
+• Here is information about Sheet 334:

-• One Inch Sheet 334 Beachy Head, Newhaven & Eastbourne 1880-1903 - published 2005; introduction by Tony Painter
+• One Inch Sheet 334 Beachy Head, Newhaven & Eastbourne 1880-1903 - published 2005; intro by Tony Painter.
+ISBN.978-1-84151-782-7

 The index map may suggest that this is rather an empty map, showing a small area of coastline.
 In fact this gives us space to include two different editions of the same map, for 1880 and 1903 respectively.
 As the maps are next to each other it is fascinating to explore the topographical and cartographic changes between the two maps; for instance, the Martello towers on the coast are excluded from the earlier map, presumably for security reasons, but are shown on the 1903 version.
 Eastbourne has also become a much larger town by the time of the second map.
 Coverage stretches from Newhaven to Eastbourne and a little beyond, and inland to Willingdon.
 Tony Painter gives a full and readable history of the area.
 On the back we include a detailed map of the village of Litlington.